 Register for FREN 3050: Semester Study in France.
 Classes offered at the Université d'Orléans include French composition, grammar, speaking, phonetics, listening, composition, and cinema.

 You will stay in a single room in a dormitory located on campus or close to public transportation.
 Meals are available in the student cafeterias.

 This program provides a $100 scholarship for each semester you participate.
 You will receive the sum shortly after the beginning of each semester.
 Your current scholarships and financial aid may apply toward the cost of the program.
-Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with financial aid counselor, Cathy Naef.
+Call the Office of Student Financial Aid at (931) 221-7907 to schedule an appointment with a financial aid counselor.
 Additional scholarships and travel grants are available through the Office of International Education.
-Scholarship information.
+View more information on financial aid.

-Austin Peay University reserves the right to make cancellations, date and fee adjustments and any other changes that may be required.
+Austin Peay State University reserves the right to make cancellations, date and fee adjustments, and any other changes that may be required.

 "One of my favorite moments was seeing the Eiffel Tower for the first time.
 I was with a couple of my friends and we walked from the Louvre Museum all the way to the Eiffel Tower.
 It did not look that far away, probably because it is so BIG, but I think we walked almost 2 hours to get there.
 Not only did I get to see the Eiffel Tower in the end, but I got to walk along the Seine River and see Paris in a way a probably would not have if I just rode the Metro there."

 More information about Orléans, France can be obtained through the links below.